What is LTE Advanced / 4G+?

 All three mobile communications providers with their own networks are gradually converting cell towers in Austria to the new technology.

-In most cases, this has also been completed.
+In most cases, this has already been completed.

-Anyone who wants to check for themselves whether LTE Advanced is available at their own location needs an LTE device from CAT 6.
+If you want to check for yourself whether LTE Advanced is available at your own location, you need an LTE device from CAT 6.

-Android devices usually show 4G+ or LTE+ in the upper status bar when using LTE Advanced.
-Unfortunately, you cannot recognize 4G+ on the iPhone, except for the increased data transfer rate.
+Android devices usually display 4G+ or LTE+ in the upper status bar when using LTE Advanced.
+Unfortunately, you cannot recognize 4G+ on the iPhone, except perhaps by the increased data transfer rate.

 Mobile WLAN routers with CAT 6 or higher usually display 4G+ in the web interface when advanced technology is available.